 Almost anyone can benefit from rigid core’s waterproof features and durability.
 Here are a few types of people we highly recommend it to.

-- Pet owners.
-We know pets can completely wreck a floor between accidents, nails and running, but rigid core is built to handle it.
-It’s also less slippery on those little puppy paws than laminate options.
+- Pet owners: We know pets can completely wreck a floor between accidents, nails, and running, but rigid core flooring is built to handle it.
+It’s also typically less slippery on those little puppy paws than laminate.

-- DIYers.
-Most likely, you won’t need to rip out your existing subfloor.
-Just interlock and float your rigid core vinyl over your existing surface.
+- DIYers: Most likely, you won’t need to rip out your existing subfloor.
+Just interlock and float your rigid core vinyl over the existing surface.

 *Note: Rigid core can be installed over most uneven subfloors.
 If the imperfections are extremely large, some leveling may still be necessary.

-Good news!
-Just about every rigid core luxury vinyl flooring option is extremely DIY-friendly.
+Rigid core flooring is extremely DIY-friendly.
 These tiles and planks feature a tongue and groove interlocking installation that allows you to easily click and lock the floor together just like traditional laminate.

 Instructions vary from product to product, but here is an example of what a typical installation consists of.

 - Ensure your subfloor is clean, level, and free of any major imperfections.

 - Place the first plank with the tongue side facing the wall.
 Press the end seam of the second plank into the end seam of the first plank, and then lock them together by laying the plank down.
 Continue working left to right.